Jeronics/CBR-system/README.md

 class Case(object):
     """
     Case is the main class in the CBR.
-    Contains a problem (CBRclass) and a solution (default empty string).
+    Contains a problem (CBRclass), a solution (default empty string) and the operation required to find the solution (CBRclass).
     """
     def __init__(self, name, problem, **kwargs):
 ```